fcobo/libcuwflow/README.md

 Fernando Cobo Aguilera and Manuel J. Marin-Jimenez

-This software is a CUDA implementation of  "wFlow dense trajectory" described in Jain et al. [1]
+This software is a CUDA implementation of the "wFlow dense trajectories" described in Jain et al. [1]
 --------------------------------------------------------------------------------

    Source-Code:   https://github.com/fcobo/libcuwflow